idsvandermolen/config-management/README.md

 * make input (`components`) and output (`manifests`) explicit
 * add examples for other data files
 * add examples for using some global settings (all-env globals, per-env globals)
+* use `ruamel.yaml` instead of `PyYaml` to preserve comments and anchor names.
+* describe using `jsonschema` module for JSON Schema / OpenAPI validation
 * perhaps use `bazel` instead of `make` for improved determinism
 * perhaps instead of using `shutil.copy` in Python, we should move this to the `Makefile`.
 However, in that case there are two places involved in the "build" / "generate" step
+* if performance becomes an issue, we can generate things in parallel with `multiprocessing` module